oxford-arc/arc-software-guide/docs/source/apps/arc_qiskit.rst

-If you need to use a newer version of Qiskit than that installed centrally on the cluster, you may build a Python virtual environment and install it locally in your $DATA area.
+If you need to use a newer version of Qiskit than that installed centrally on the cluster via modules, you may build a Python virtual environment and install it locally in your $DATA area.

 **Example Virtual Environment Build**